pine-lang/pine-lang/README.md

 customers "Acme" | users *
 ```

-- Generate the schema specific functionality dynamically:
-At the moment, some of the Penneo schema is hardcoded.
-I am clueless about how to achieve this.

-## Issues
+## Some of the challenges

 ### How to keep the history of relevant entities?

 Consider the following query:

 ```
-cf 1 | s "Joe" | cf *
+company 1 | employee "Joe" | company *
 ```

-gives all the case files that has signers "Joe" instead of just "1".
+gives all the companies that has employees "Joe" instead of just "1".

 I need to keep a history of all the entities that were searched for.
 Before making
 a new query, go through the history.
 If no entity is found, then keep looking

-### Find entities that are not directly connected?
+### How to find the entities that are not directly connected?

 I need the `isRelatedTo` function along with 2 helper functions: